ibm-cloud-docs/Registry/registry_tokens.md

 You can create an API key that you can then use to log in to your registry.
 {:shortdesc}

+You can create both user API keys and service ID API keys.

 - To create a service ID API key, see [Creating an API key for a service ID](/docs/iam?topic=iam-serviceidapikeys#create_service_key).
 - To create a user API key, see [Creating an API key](/docs/iam?topic=iam-userapikey#create_user_key).